abhn/Mporter/README.md

     export HEROKU_POSTGRESQL_GRAY_URL=<second heroku data addon's url>

     ```
 If you're using Heroku (or used the one click installer), all except `MPORTER_SECRET` will already be present.
-To view the values (and copy them locally), do a `heroku config` in your project directory
+To view the values (and copy them locally), do a `heroku config` in your project directory.

 10. Click the `deploy manually` button again, and your app should (hopefully) be live.